 The circuit for a function generator and a voltage-controlled oscillator (FM generator) is basically the same.
 The difference lies in the input Vc of the multiplier.

-Assuming the hypothesis in the first section of this memo holds true, placing a multiplier at the outputs (saw-tooth output of the integrator or square output of the Schmitt trigger) and outside of the feedback loops will allows amplitude modulation of the output signal and an external signal [citation needed!].
+Assuming the hypothesis in the first section of this memo holds true, placing a multiplier at the outputs (saw-tooth output of the integrator or square output of the Schmitt trigger) and outside of the feedback loops will allow amplitude modulation of the output signal and an external signal [citation needed!].

 Bonus: Electronic noise in recursive analog circuits

 The transient operation of an oscillator highlights a key difference between analog and digital electronics.
-In analog electronics, the electrical noise is never completely suppressed and it can be used in kick starting oscillations.
+In analog electronics, the electrical noise is never completely suppressed and it can be used in kick-starting oscillations.